Regeneron Perspectives

 Since 2020, our STEM programs have reached 2.4 million students worldwide, and we plan to reach millions more.
 By truly understanding the journey of STEM students like Cecilia, we've committed to providing resources to support every stage of their development.
 Here are some examples of how:

-• Investing in Infrastructure: We've invested $4.4 million in the Regeneron DNA Learning Center and volunteer thousands of hours annually during our global volunteerism initiative, Day for Doing Good, to build STEM kits for local schools, ensuring students have the tools they need to innovate.
+• Investing in Infrastructure: We've invested $4.4 million in the Regeneron DNA Learning Center at our Sleepy Hollow campus in New York, and are funding the establishment of a similar DNA Learning Center at Meharry Medical College in Nashville, Tennessee through the Diaspora Human Genomics Institute as part of the Together For ChangeTM initiative, which Regeneron co-founded in 2023 with Meharry and other biopharma partners.
+Our colleagues also volunteer thousands of hours annually during our global volunteerism initiative, Day for Doing Good, to build STEM kits for local schools, ensuring students have the tools they need to innovate.

 • Mentoring Students: Our High School Mentorship Program and Postdoctoral Program connects students with Regeneron scientists, offering guidance, hands-on experience and multi-tiered mentoring.